Tazekka National Park: History

 The park was created in 1950 with an initial area of 6.8 km^{2} to protect the natural resources around Jbel Tazekka (elevation 1,980 m), particularly the grove of cedars (Cedrus atlantica), which are isolated on this peak in the Middle Atlas range.

 In 1989, the park was extended to include nearly 120 km^{2} of ecologically important areas, including forests of cork oak and holm oak, as well as canyons, caves, cascades, and rural landscapes.

 Geography

+Northeast part of Tazekka Park, from Tazekka mountain.
+Rugged terrain, live oak shrubs and some habitations.